Brobin/hacker-bootstrap/README.rst

     $ ./compile.sh

-Finally, reference the css in your html and h@ck away!
+Finally, reference the css in your html and h4ck away!

 .. code-block:: html